Skip to main content

 Teaching will take place at the Bishop Burton campus in East Yorkshire, UK.

-As a full-time course, this programme includes approximately 16 hours a week of teaching, including lectures, seminars, debates and tutorials.
+As a full-time course, this programme includes approximately 10 to 16 hours a week of teaching, including lectures, seminars, debates and tutorials.
 You are also expected to carry out a significant amount of private study in addition to contact time (25-30 hours a week).
-A part-time option is also available.

 You can expect to receive your timetable during induction week.